The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: The Compass-Gait Walker

-While deriving second-order conditions for $\mathcal{P}$ is out of scope for this work, we leverage the direct method for comparison, as these conditions are more accessible (see Appendix~\ref{sec:2ndCond}).
-The black curve in Fig.~\ref{fig:levelground} shows projections from the direct shooting approach (points in $\hat{\vec{r}}_{v_\text{avg}}^{-1}$) using a single cubic B-spline~($n_\xi=4$).
+While deriving second-order conditions for $\mathcal{P}$ is out of scope for this work, we leveraged the direct method for comparison, as these conditions are more accessible (see Appendix~\ref{sec:2ndCond}).
+The black curve in Figure~\ref{fig:levelground} shows projections from the direct shooting approach (points in $\hat{\vec{r}}_{v_\text{avg}}^{-1}$) using a single cubic B-spline~($n_\xi=4$).
 Solid lines indicate strict local minimizers, while dashed lines correspond to families of saddle points.
 When traversing the curve~$\hat{\vec{r}}_{v_\text{avg}}^{-1}$, the switch between minimizer and saddle point always occurs at turning points in $v_\text{avg}$.

-Furthermore, examining the cost plot in Fig.~\ref{fig:levelground}, we can distinguish between good and bad local minima.
-Notably, similar to Fig.~\ref{fig:directVSindirect}b, the indirect method consistently yields a lower cost value.
-This is due to the input space parametrization in the direct method, which can only approximate the true optimal solution, whereas the indirect method is more flexible, utilizing an adaptive step-size DAE solver.
+Furthermore, examining the cost plot in Figure~\ref{fig:levelground}, we could distinguish between good and bad local minima.
+Notably, similar to Figure~\ref{fig:directVSindirect}b, the indirect method consistently yielded a lower cost value.
+This is due to the input space parameterization in the direct method, which can only approximate the true optimal solution, whereas the indirect method is more flexible, utilizing an adaptive step-size DAE solver.